OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 I am honestly not sure yet how the app will evolve from there.
 The initial reason for building ZenCrepes was to give me a better view over GitHub issues and I feel it reached that point and is now a usable tool.

-During the process, lots of shortcuts were taken (for example, ZenCrepes doesn’t have tests), many parts of the code can and should be optimized and there has been literally no effort spent on styling.
+But during the process, lots of shortcuts were taken (for example, ZenCrepes doesn’t have tests), many parts of the code can and should be optimized and there has been literally no effort spent on styling.

 So what could be next?
 ZenCrepes is Open-Source and it would be great to receive external contributions, to progressively move from a one-person app, to a platform built by a community.

 # Conclusion

 ZenCrepes is available at [https://zencrepes.io](https://zencrepes.io), its sources are available on GitHub at [https://github.com/zencrepes/zencrepes](https://github.com/zencrepes/zencrepes).

-That’s it for today, this was also my last article on this blog, created in October 2016.
-After 4 and a half years at OICR, working alongside [great people](https://softeng.oicr.on.ca/team/), the time has come for me to begin a new adventure.

-Goodbye everyone.